ckyleflynn/ckyleflynn.github.io/project2.md

 ## Project I
 Cash Register
 ### Description
-An array of objects manipulation with console log testing
+An array of objects manipulation with console log testing.
+Will return change or Insufficient Funds

 ![screenshot](images/cashregisterterminal.jpg )